josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 If anything, it seemed like I knew _less_ than before.

-Maybe the code improved, but I sure didn't.
+Maybe the codebase improved, but I sure didn't.

 And that was all in the _best-case_ scenarios, where the agent worked well.
 Other times, I'd spend so long prompting and re-prompting it would've just been faster to do the work myself in the first place—but by that point, of course, I was so deep in the hole it seemed easier to just keep digging.